Merkel's Magic Wand - Turning Whites into Blacks

 Some readers might find this hard to believe, but stay with me.

 Beresford had been a busy man since the Slavery Abolition Act had been passed in Britain in 1833.
-The slave-plantation system in the islands of St Vincent and the Grenadines was being overturned and the planters were franticly getting their estates, paperwork and wills adjusted to cope with the new social and economic order.
+The slave-plantation system in the islands of St Vincent and the Grenadines was being overturned and the planters were frantically getting their estates, paperwork and wills adjusted to cope with the new social and economic order.

 One of Bereford’s clients, William Rose, who owned the Union Estate on the small island of Bequia (pron. bek-way) had received his 3,882 Pound Stirling compensation package in 1836, in exchange for the liberation of his 166 ‘negro’ slaves (Figure 20).